-Parameters xtrsrcid (int) - the source identifier that corresponds to a point on the light curve.
-Note that the point does not have to be the start (first) point of the light curve.

-Returns a list of tuples, each containing: - observation start time as a datetime.datetime object - integration time (float) - integrated flux (float) - integrated flux error (float) - database ID of this particular source - frequency band ID - stokes tkp.db.general.update_dataset_process_end_ts(dataset_id) Update dataset start-of-processing timestamp.
+- Parameters xtrsrcid (int) the source identifier that corresponds to a point on the light curve.
+Note that the point does not have to be the start (first) point of the light curve. - Returns a list of tuples, each containing: observation start time as a datetime.datetime object integration time (float) integrated flux (float) integrated flux error (float) database ID of this particular source frequency band ID stokes tkp.db.generic - generic data-query generation functions A collection of generic functions used to generate SQL queries and return data in an easy to use format such as dictionaries.